History of development

 The society was changing, new social groups were coming of age and the role of social responsibility in business was growing, and we saw our role in it as a helper to small businesses.
 After taking part in Business Sharks TV project, we have opened a center for young entrepreneurs and established the Business Initiative Support Fund.

 Here’s an excerpt from my interview given at that time:

-“If business culture does not promote the right use of money, money begins to determine business culture and its role in life of the society, destroying public trust in social institutes.
-It’s a tragedy for the society.
+“If a business culture does not promote the right use of money, money begins to determine business culture and its role in life of the society, destroying public trust in social institutes.
+It’s a tragedy for society.
 Nevertheless, we’re witnessing today a gradual revival of national traditions of doing business that are oriented toward social benefits, thus becoming a hopeful factor for development”.

 In 2009, our portfolio of office property assets was augmented by the second FIM Center at Mahnitohorska Street in Kyiv.
 This business center became an example of developing a rundown post-Soviet industrial zone.

 The launch of another area of business development in the office property sector resulted in the establishment in 2011 of FIM Cleaning, a company specializing in comprehensive servicing of commercial property and providing quality cleaning services.
 Besides servicing FIM Group’s existing assets, the company provides cleaning services to outside clients.

 We grew in the markets we had often pioneered, discovering many times that a new area of business was springing out of the needs of an existing one.